 SIRE: A horse's father.

-STAYERS: Horses with a lot of stamina are more likely to perform best over 3 miles, rather than 2 miles over jumps, and over 2 miles
+STAYERS: Horses with a lot of stamina are more likely to perform best over 3 miles, rather than 2 miles over jumps, and over 2 miles on the flat.

 STEEPLECHASE: A horse race over fences, open ditches and water jumps.